theobald-software/helpcenter.theobald-software.github.io/includes/components/table/where-clause-editor.md

 Example:

-1. Navigate to [WHERE-Clause-Editor](#where-clause-editor) and select a column of the type Date *here: BUDAT* :number-1:.
+1. Navigate to [WHERE Clause Editor](#where-clause-editor) and select a column of the type Date *here: BUDAT* :number-1:.
 ![img-01](../../assets/images/documentation/components/table/table_where_syst_field_1.png){:class="img-responsive"}
 2. Delete the criterion "Value" and use the criterion "SQL" :number-2:.
 ![img-02](../../assets/images/documentation/components/table/table_where_syst_field_2.png){:class="img-responsive"}